 Before the National Registers were taken on the 29th September 1939, Colin had already been in the Army, and had indeed died on the 13th July 1939, but there is confusion around which Regiment he was in, but the newspaper cutting recording his brother Hedley’s death in 1940, states that both Colin and Hedley were in the R.A.M.C. and not in the Cheshire Regiment as on the Buckley, flintshirewarmemorial.com website, although he could very well have been first in the Cheshire Regiment and then transferred into the R.A.M.C.

 The next time we see Jessie, she is seen living at 15 Oakfield Road , Hawarden, Flintshire on the 1939 National Register, taken on the 29th September 1939.
 This source gives us her birth date of the 25th September 1880 and as most women who do not have a job, especially married women, she is said to be doing “Unpaid Domestic Duties,” although in this case Jessie is widowed.
-In the household is Clifford Shone, born on the 29th August 1912 and was a Packer Annealing in the Dipped Sheet Mills (Probably John Summer’s & Sons) and he is single although he does marry in the December quarter of 1939 to Hannah Hughes in St. Mary’s Church, Mold.
+In the household is Clifford Shone, born on the 29th August 1912 and was a Packer Annealing in the Dipped Sheet Mills (Probably John Summer’s & Sons) and he is single although he does marry on the 21st October 1939 to Hannah Hughes in St. Mary’s Church, Mold.
 (Flintshire (Mold) C16/7/59).
 Hedley, another of Colin’s brothers, is shown on this source, so he mustn’t have enlisted or been conscripted at that moment.
 Hedley’s date of birth is shown as the 21st November 1917 and he was a Painter in the Aircraft Factory and single.

 The 1939 National Register also shows another of Colin’s brothers, Walter*, living at 4 Nant Mawr Road , Buckley, Flintshire.
 His birthday is shown as the 21st August 1905 and he was a Steelworks Labourer, his wife Ethel’s birthday was the 13th April 1906 and again as with Jessie, she is shown as doing “Unpaid Domestic Duties.”
 There is a child, Hazel Shone, born on the 1st October 1932 at school and a redacted or closed record, so I do not know who that might be.